jaames/pdbug/readme.md

   pdbug
 </h1>
 <p align="center" dir="auto">
-  <b>"Paint flashing" debug utility for sprite-based Lua Playdate games</b>
+  <b>Debug overlay utility for Lua-based Playdate games</b>
 </p>

 ## Overview

 Pdbug ("p debug") taps into the Playdate's sprite library to provide a **paint flashing** overlay that highlights sprites when they have been redrawn.
-By default sprites will only redraw when something has changed, so this can help debug various issues you might run into when building sprite-based scenes and UIs.
+It can help to find performance issues (less things drawing per frame is better!) and debug various pitfalls you might come across when developing sprite-based games.

 This utility relies on [`playdate.debugDraw`](https://sdk.play.date/1.9.0/Inside%20Playdate.html#playdate-debugdraw), and as such it is only available in the Playdate Simulator.